hughbarney/atto/CHANGE.LOG.md

 * Fixed cut, copy code to avoid corruption as pointer p should be set after call to movegap()

 ## Atto v1.8 22 December 2016
-* Added generic syntax highlighting, removed the basic undo command to keep code cound under 2000 lines.
+* Added generic syntax highlighting, removed the basic undo command to keep code count under 2000 lines.
 * made searchtext start from empty string (as per GNU emacs)
 * modified search_forward() and search_backwards() so that they can be called on any buffer (not just current buf)
 * fixed failed search when first char in buffer should match.